 The result is a cascade effect of growth in property prices that ripples through surrounding suburbs and can deliver the savvy buyer a good return in years to come.
 It means you avoid paying an inflated price in a boom suburb but enjoy all the amenity of living nearby.

 Another way to get the boom to come to you is to identify an area with a mix of established dwellings, and a limited amount of land for redevelopment.
 If there are new subdivisions going in, or high rise apartment complexes planned for future years, the market will be saturated with available properties.
 As a rule, the more housing stock is on the market, the more your return will be diluted should you want to sell.

 A good indicator of desirability of an area is if it has local schools, good transport links, and community facilities like parks.
 Shopping and dining outlets nearby will also add value, and if the retail strip is tired, the likelihood is it will be slated for rejuvenation in years to come.
 That will push up local property prices and help to increase your return.

 There is plenty of data available to give you information about community demographics, property values by suburb, and planning forecasts for infrastructure and residential development.
 Armed with this information, you are well placed to make an educated decision about where to buy, and how much to pay.

-Don’t restrict yourself to buying in the part of town where you grew up, especially if that area is particularly sought after.
-If you are interested in getting a return on your home in years to come, let go of any preconceived notions you hold about an area and look at it with fresh eyes, even if it’s not your first choice of suburb.
+Don’t restrict yourself to buying in one particular suburb/area, especially if that area is particularly sought after.
+If you are interested in getting a return on your home in years to come, it can sometimes be best to look outside your initial suburbs of interest.